-There is a wide range of normal hCG pregnancy hormone levels in early pregnancy. hCG is the abbreviation for "Human Chorionic Gonadotropin," also known as the "pregnancy hormone."
-This hormone begins to be produced by the placenta as soon as implantation happens about one week after fertilization and ovulation. hCG then continues to rise until about 10-12 weeks at which point it will stabilize or drop.
+This hormone is produced by the placenta as soon as implantation happens, about one week after fertilization and ovulation. hCG levels continue to rise after implantation until about 10-12 weeks gestation, at which point the hCG level will stabilize or drop.